ruFFaa/AgentVault/docs/developer_guide/server_sdk.md

         # to implement the corresponding handle_ methods.
 The router will
         # prioritize decorated methods and return "Method not found" for others.
     ```
-*   **Validation:** The `create_a2a_router` automatically validates incoming JSON-RPC `params` against the decorated function's type hints (using Pydantic internally) and validates the return value against the function's return type hint.
+*   **Validation:** The `create_a2a_router` automatically validates incoming JSON-RPC `params` against the decorated function's type hints (using Pydantic internally).
+If validation fails (e.g., client sends wrong type for `task_id`), a `ValueError` or `PydanticValidationError` will likely be raised, which should be caught by the `validation_exception_handler` registered on the FastAPI app, returning a JSON-RPC `Invalid Params` error.
+The return value is also validated against the function's return type hint.

 ### 5. Packaging Tool (`agentvault-sdk package`) (`packager/cli.py`)